dat2Cph/content/webstack/backend/javalin/javalin_how_to.md

 </body>
 ```

 In this way we get autocompletion.
+But it's probably not worth it.

 #### 1.b From frontend to backend